 Join the discussion.
 See the film that screened at both the National Gallery of Art and the National Building Museum.
 Entirely shot on Martha’s Vineyard, it has been traveling around the world for almost three years.

-Often used to galvanize support for new “big house bylaws,” in November it will have a three-day run in Provincetown, where citizens are working to update their zoning laws.
+Often used to galvanize support for new “big house bylaws,” the film was recently part of a three-day run in Provincetown, where citizens are working to update their zoning laws.
 In the next few months it will also screen in Western Australia, North Carolina, and Rhode Island.

 In the film, Bena records the process of working with the Chilmark community to create a new bylaw that restricts house size.
 The DVD also includes a “four years later” interview with residential architect Peter Breese, whom Bena debates throughout the film.

 “One Big Home” is available for purchase at Cronig’s Market, Healthy Additions, Bunch of Grapes, Mermaid Farm, and North Tabor Farm.
 The film is available on iTunes and onebighome.com.